mertall/audio-classification/README.md

 # Water Bottle Challenge

+**Purpose**:

-**Purpose**: Build an unsupervised classifier to distinguish between knife-strikes on the *top* vs *bottom* of a stainless steel water bottle, using only two labeled examples and 24 unlabeled spectrogram CSVs.
+Build an unsupervised classifier to distinguish between knife-strikes on the *top* vs *bottom* of a stainless steel water bottle, using only two labeled examples and 24 unlabeled spectrogram CSVs.

+**Results**:

-**Results** 95% accuracy on labeled data!
+95% accuracy on labeled data!
 ---

 ## ✅ Project Overview